OpenBCI/OpenBCI_Radios/README.md

 http://www.rfduino.com/product/rfd22301-rfduino-ble-smt/index.html
 The RFduino libraries contained here are custom builds for OpenBCI specifically.
 You must use these libraries to modify or update the Host/Device firmware.

-## FOR BEST RESULTS, WE RECOMMEND USING ARDUINO IDE VERSION 1.5.8
+## WE RECOMMEND USING ARDUINO IDE VERSION 1.5.8

 After downloading the files in this repo, open the OpenBCI_RFduino_Library file and move the RFduino folder to the following location: